brooth/far.vim/README.md

 ## Intro
 Far.vim makes it easier to find and replace text through multiple files.
-It's inspired by fancy IDEs, like IntellyJ and Eclipse, that provide cozy tools for such tasks.
+It's inspired by fancy IDEs, like IntelliJ and Eclipse, that provide cozy tools for such tasks.

 ## Usage